Europe’s Most Special Easter Traditions

 Easter is one of the most important religious festivities for Christians, it’s the day when religious people celebrate the resurrection of Jesus Christ.
 In Europe, there are many traditional ways to celebrate this festivity, like going to the Easter Sunday mass, painting eggs, gifting chocolate bunnies, but there are also some not so ordinary traditions of celebrating Easter.

 In Finland and Sweden children dress up as witches and wander the streets with broomsticks in the hunt for treats.
-According to their old belief during the Easter time witches fly off to commune with Satan.
-That’s why children dress up and accept sugary bribes from each household in return to use willow branches to drive evil spirits away.
+According to their old belief, during the Easter time witches fly off to communicate with Satan.
+That’s why children dress up and accept sugary bribes from each household in return to use willow branches to chase away evil spirits.

-In Norway Easter means it’s the crime time.
+In Norway Easter time means crime time.
 Norwegian love crime novels and detective shows!
-All over the TV channels you will find crime shows, bookstores are filled with freshly-printed detective novels and the milk cartons carry short detective stories on their side during the Easter period.
+All TV channels are broadcasting crime shows, bookstores are filled with freshly-printed detective novels and the milk cartons carry short detective stories on their side during the Easter period.

-During Easter period Danes sending out the anonymous letters!
-An old Danish Easter tradition involves sending teaser letters with a riddle.
-The letter is decorated with snow drops and signed with dots that correspond to the number of letters in the sender’s name.
+During Easter period Danes sending out an anonymous letters!
+An old Danish Easter tradition involves mailing “teaser letters” with a riddle.
+The letter is decorated with snowdrops and signed with dots that correspond to the number of letters in the sender’s name.
 If the recipient guesses who sent it, he will get an Easter chocolate egg and if he doesn’t, he will be the one to give a chocolate egg to the sender.

-Colourful eggs are part of most Easter traditions, but not in Greece.
-There you will find only red eggs, as red is the colour of the blood of Christ, red eggs mean victory over death.
+Colorful eggs are part of most Eastern traditions, but not in Greece.
+There you will find only red eggs, as the color red represents the blood of Christ.
+Red eggs also stand for the victory over death.

-Easter celebration in Spain is hold over the Holy Week, it’s a procession with a symbolic echo of the New Testament account of Jesus’ capture and crucifixion.
-People participating in this procession wear the traditional hood “capirote”, which is designed to keep the wearer’s identity.
+Easter celebrations in Spain are hold over the whole Holy Week.
+It includes processions with a symbolic echo of the New Testament account of Jesus’ capture and crucifixion.
+People participating in this procession wear the traditional hood “capirote”, which is designed to hide the wearer’s identity.
 This tradition originates back from the Spanish Inquisition.
 People found guilty of religious crimes would walk the streets with the hats while being mocked and insulted by the crowds.

 Find all of our hotels in the most vibrant cities of Europe